 Decoding is what we picture when we see beginning readers: kids sounding out the words letter by letter.
 It includes things like phonics, letter blends, silent letters, and more.
 Kids proficient at decoding can sound out all the words they see on a page, even if they don’t know what the words mean.

-Some words are used so frequently that it makes more sense to teach kids to recognize them on sight.
+Some words, called sight words, are used so frequently that it makes more sense to teach kids to recognize them on sight.
 This is an extremely common method used in pretty much every early elementary classroom today.
-Learn more about sight words here.

 Upper Section: Language Comprehension